 A: A few seasons ago we introduced Interest Shabbat Clusters.
 If you would like to meet people with similar interests this is a great option for you.
-Interest groups include: Couples (including Interfaith Couples), Outdoors, Arts, Community Service, Foodies, LGBTQ.
-We encourage our interest groups to meet outside of Shabbat potlucks together to participate in activities they enjoy.
+In the past, interest groups have included couples (including interfaith couples), outdoors, arts, community service, foodies, and LGBTQ community members.
+We encourage our interest groups to meet outside of Shabbat potlucks either virtually or for outdoor socially-distanced activities.

 Q: How will I know when my Shabbat cluster meets?

-A: Each Cluster is assigned a Cluster Coordinator who will contact the group and help pick dates, locations and hosts for each meal.
+A: Each Cluster is assigned a Cluster Coordinator or two who will contact the group and help plan details for each meal.

 Q: Do I have to attend all of the meals?

-A: It is okay if you can’t attend every potluck, but it is encouraged!
+A: It is okay if you can’t attend every meeting, but it is encouraged!

 Q: What does it cost me?

-A: There is a small administrative fee to register for Shabbat Clusters and a $15 fee for the Kick-off Dinner.
+A: There is a small administrative fee to register for Shabbat Clusters and shows everyones commit to the program and respecting our Shabbat Cluster coordinators and community members time and effort to make this a successful program.
 If this fee would prevent you from signing up, please get in touch.